McGusty’s basket helps Miami stun No. 2 Duke 76-74

 BIG PICTURE

-Miami: The Hurricanes were picked to finish 12th in the ACC, but Jim Larranaga’s club has revised those expectations with its play since the start of December.
-The 4-0 ACC start was only the second in program history and first since 2013, while the eight-game run was the program’s best since going 10-0 to start the 2017-18 season.
+Miami: Jim Larranaga’s Hurricanes have revised those low preseason expectations with their play since the start of December.
+The 4-0 ACC start was only the second in program history and first since starting 13-0 in 2013, while the eight-game run was the program’s best since going 10-0 to start the 2017-18 season.
 Now the Hurricanes have everyone’s attention, and could land in Monday’s next AP Top 25 poll as a result.

+“These guys are really playing the game,” Larranaga said.
+“They’re doing a lot of things at both ends of the floor to help each other.”

 Duke: The Blue Devils were playing their second home game this week since returning from a stoppage due to a COVID-19 outbreak.
-They grinded through a win in Tuesday’s return against Georgia Tech, though coach Mike Krzyzewski said the team would need time to get back into peak conditioning again after the layoff.
-The Blue Devils looked fresher this time and got their offense rolling after halftime, but the problem was more their inability to contain Moore and the Hurricanes’ drivers or cutters that cost them in this one.
+They grinded through a win in Tuesday’s return against Georgia Tech while shooting a season-low 37%, though the Blue Devils looked got their offense rolling by shooting 57% after halftime, but the problem was more their inability to drivers or cutters along with all those turnovers.

+“They definitely played a good game, but at the same time, I think we helped them out a lot,” Moore said.

 UP NEXT